Who Is Camilla Parker Bowles?

-Over the years, the couple frequently stayed together at Charles's marital home, Highgrove, or at the Parker Bowles' Bodehyde Manor.
+Over the years, the couple frequently stayed together at Charles' marital home, Highgrove, or at the Parker Bowles' Bodehyde Manor.
 By 1994, when an embarrassing news story forced Charles to acknowledge his adultery on British television, his relationship to Parker Bowles was well known to both their spouses as well as his mother, Queen Elizabeth II.
 Camilla and Andrew Parker Bowles divorced in January 1995; less than two years later, after a long separation, Charles and Diana announced their divorce.

 At first, Prince Charles struggled with efforts to legitimize his relationship with Parker Bowles both within the royal family and among the entire British public.
-Princess Diana's immense popularity (and the public's mourning after her death in 1997 in a car accident) made this a difficult task, as did Parker Bowles' "older woman" status and her less-than-royal personal style.
+Princess Diana's immense popularity (and the public's mourning over her death in 1997 from a car accident) made this a difficult task, as did Parker Bowles' "older woman" status and her less-than-royal personal style.
 In January 1999, the couple appeared in public together for the first time, at Parker Bowles' sister's birthday party at the Ritz Hotel in London.

 Marriage to Charles

 Over the years, Camilla Parker Bowles' relationship with Prince Charles has gained acceptance from the general public.
 On April 9, 2005, they married in a civil ceremony in Windsor, and she was given the title "Duchess of Cornwall."